clij/clij2-fft/README.md

 Latest features and updates are tracked in the [Release Log](https://clij.github.io/clij2-fft/docs/releaselog), though this code is still in very early development.
 If you are experimenting with this codebase, please feel free to submit an issue or ping us on the [Imaging Forum](https://forum.image.sc/).

 The clij2-fft project is built upon [clFFT](https://github.com/arrayfire/clFFT).

+# Fiji Update Site

+If you are looking to work with Clij2-fft deconvolution in Fiji, please follow [these instructions](./docs/fiji/test_installation.md).

 ## Python